leviN1998/Master_Thesis/README.md

 │   ├── eval.yaml             <- Main config for evaluation
 │   └── train.yaml            <- Main config for training
 │
 ├── data                         <- Project data
 |   ├── datasets                 <- datasets (for large datasets only the config and info files)
+|   |   ├── example_dataset      <- example dataset to copy configs from
+|   |   └── topspin              <- first synthetic dataset containing only top- and backspins
+|   ├── scenes                   <- different blender files
-|   └── simulator          <- data for the simulator
+|   ├── simulator                <- data for the simulator (mainly output and legacy data)
+|   └── textures                 <- textures (mainly used by blender)
 |
 ├── doc
 |   ├── papers             <- collection of usefull papers